 The funding provided by NTCA has enabled each carers organisation to employ a specialist advisor to deliver the service.
 The Carers into Work Advisors provide bespoke specialist support to carers to remove any barriers they may experience returning to employment, education, or training.
 This includes an online training package which has been developed and tailored specifically to help carers to return to work.

 The advisors work with carers to achieve their potential through:

 Due to the ongoing coronavirus pandemic the training package which has been tailored specifically to help carers to return to work can be delivered virtually, as well as in person.

-Sessions cover the range of topics listed below in relation to caring and employability.
+Sessions cover a range of topics in relation to caring and employability, including:

 In September 2021 a communication campaign was launched, this included promotional videos recorded by the Carers into Work Advisors as well as traditional leaflets and pull up banners.
-The videos were posted across all NTCA’s socials,which are LinkedIn, Facebook, Twitter and Nextdoor.
+The videos were posted across NTCA’s socials; LinkedIn, Facebook, Twitter and Nextdoor.

-The best advocates for the project are people who have used it.
-It’s more important than ever that carers know their rights in the workplace therefore on Carers Rights Day on 25 November, we published two videos by carers who had used the Return to Work Carers Project.
+The best advocates for the project are the carers who have been supported.
+It’s more important than ever that carers know their rights in the workplace.
+Therefore, on Carers Rights Day on 25 November 2021, NTCA published two videos by carers who had used the Return to Work Carers Project.
 The selfie videos, by Audra and Tracey went out across NTCA’s socials and were very positively received.

 For information on how to access the programme please contact the Carers into Work Advisors at

 For further information about the Return to Work Carers Project contact: Sarah.Hughes@northoftyne-ca.gov.uk